immcantation/immcantation/docs/tutorials/containers.rst

 | immcantation/lab:devel                | immcantation/suite:devel, Jupyter Notebook and traning notebooks.                       |
 +---------------------------------------+-----------------------------------------------------------------------------------------+

 Installation and use of the containers is described in :ref:`DockerIntro` and basic usage is described in :ref:`DockerGuide`.
-In this section focus: lab container, notebooks.
+In this section we focus on the Lab container and the notebooks.

-Steps to use the container and the tutorials
+Steps to obtain and use the Lab container and the tutorials
 -------------------------------------------------------------------------------------------

 1. Install Docker for your system